 This course explores scholarship that centers on the developmental, social and cultural constructivist theories in educational practice.
 Candidates will use scholarship in constructivism to complete a theoretical framework and literature review for their action research study.
-Pre-requisite: EDUC 6090

 EDUC 6200 Internship in the Content Areas (3)